stat545ubc-2021/jiahao-mda/README.md

 Mini Data Analysis for UBC STAT 545

 ## Overview
 This repository contains milestones of a mini data analysis project on `cancer_sample` dataset.
+Files of milestone x is stored in directory `mx`, with the following listed files:
+- `.rmd`: source code of R script and document
+- `.md`: derived markdown file that is readable on github webpage
-Files including `.rmd`, `.md`, and the derived `.png` files are stored in the `mx` directories.
+- `mx_files`: derived `.png` files which are graphs made from the R script

 ## Milestone 1
 This milestone compares the given 8 datasets and finally selected `cancer_sample` for further study.
 It also contains several simple analysis with graphs as well as some potential research directions in the future.
 Report of this milestone is [here](m1/m1.md).